Code-Institute-Submissions/cocktailclub/README.md

 The repository can be cloned by using the following steps:
 1. Log in to GitHub and go to the relevant repository
-2. Click on the '<i class="fas fa-download"></i> Code' button to display the dropdown options
+2. Click on the '<kbd>↓</kbd> Code' button to display the dropdown options
 3. Copy the link to clone the repository using HTTPS
 4. Open Git Bash
 5. Change the current directory to the location you want  the cloned directory to be made